Nexfinity/CakeyBot-Wiki/feature/economy/fishing.md

 | Phantom Ray         | Epic       | 3%       | 2,000–3,000     |
 | Crystal Koi         | Legendary  | 2.5%     | 3,000–4,000     |
 | Mythic Leviathan    | Mythical   | 1.5%     | 5,000–10,000    |

-> There is currently a massive overhaul for fishing in the works, the data above will soon be invalid.
-Check back soon for an updated page.
-{.is-danger}